FangLinHe/FangLinHe.github.io/_posts/2020-12-28-swift-stanford-lecture-2-notes.md

 1. Add a new Swift file for the **Model**:

-   New File --> Choose **Swift File** as we are creating a Model, not a UI struct) --> Save As: MemoryGame, Group: Memorize (in yellow folder), location: Memorize/Memorize.
+   New File &rarr; Choose **Swift File** as we are creating a Model, not a UI struct) &rarr; Save As: MemoryGame, Group: Memorize (in yellow folder), location: Memorize/Memorize.
 The created file looks like this:

    ```swift
    //